Skip to main content

 Prerequisites

-• Database connections configured - Your organization admin should have set up connections to your data sources
+• Database connections configured — Your organization admin should have set up connections to your data sources.
+See Connect to Your Data.

 What the Credible Extension Provides

-• Managed database connections — Access connections configured in the Admin Portal without storing credentials locally
+• Managed database connections — Access connections configured in the Credible App without storing credentials locally

 • Credible Service Panel — Browse your organization’s projects, connections, and published packages

-Installing the Credible extension also installs the Malloy VS Code extension, which provides:
+Installing the Credible Extension also installs the Malloy extension, which provides:

 • Syntax highlighting & compilation checks for .malloy, .malloynb, and .malloysql files